Humphrey Fellows Long-Term English Program

 At the University of Montana

-Fellows who are otherwise strong Humphrey candidates but need improved English to benefit fully from the Humphrey experience participate in intensive English language training before the start of their Humphrey Fellowship Program during the spring and summer months.
-University of Montana is currently the only university in the United States to offer long-term intensive English language training to the Humphrey Fellows.
+Fellows who are otherwise strong Humphrey candidates but need improved English to benefit fully from the Humphrey experience participate in intensive English language training before the start of their Humphrey Fellowship Program.
+University of Montana is currently the only university in the United States to offer long-term intensive English language training to the Humphrey fellows.